 Federal Indian Law

-Josh represents Native American tribes, wholly-owned tribal entities and individual tribal members in matters arising from land rights claims, contract disputes and taxation disputes.
+Josh represents Native American tribes, wholly owned tribal entities and individual tribal members in matters arising from land-rights claims, contract disputes and taxation disputes.
 He has experience helping tribes take land into trust and advising clients on matters involving sovereign immunity, jurisdiction, the Indian Child Welfare Act (ICWA), the Indian Gaming Regulatory Act (IGRA) and the National Historic Preservation Act (NHPA).
-Josh has worked extensively in court and with administrative agencies to advocate for his clients’ interests.

-Josh has experience navigating cases from the start of a dispute through the final appeal in state and federal court, as well as arbitration.
-A lawyer focused on trial work and dispute resolution, Josh is equipped to handle issues related to:
+Josh navigates commercial and corporate cases from the start of a dispute through the final appeal in state and federal court, as well as in arbitration.
+Josh handles issues related to:

 - Breach of contract